 October 11-12 - Collaborative Pedagogies in the Global History of Science workshop

 Collaborative Pedagogies in the Global History of Science will bring together historians of science with different regional specialties (including South and East Asia, Latin America, the Middle East, and sub-Saharan Africa) to tackle the challenges, complexities, and opportunities in teaching the global history of science.
 The goal of this workshop is to generate new collaborative strategies and resources for teaching the history of science beyond the West.
-The meeting is open to scholars at all stages of their learning and career development, including undergraduate and graduate students, registration is required (coming soon).
-For more information email email@example.com
+The meeting is open to scholars at all stages of their learning and career development, including undergraduate and graduate students.
+For a full program see the workshop website.

 *Note there will be fewer meetings this semester to allow adequate time to plan and draft grant proposals to support a small conference on pedagogy for de-centering Western science in Fall 2019*